trendscenter/trends-reading-group/README.md

 Please sign up for the mailing list or, if you’re a part of the TReNDS center, join the #reading_group channel on slack at trendscenter.slack.com

 #### Next Meeting
-+ 12/06/2019 - "Function Approximation with Neural Networks"
++ 01/31/2020 - SINDy

 #### Upcoming Meetings (subject to change)
-12/13/2019 – Meta-learning for neuroimaging
++ Meta-learning for neuroimaging
-12/20/2019 – What you wanted to know about ICA but were afraid to ask
++ What you wanted to know about ICA but were afraid to ask
 + Normalizing Flows
 + Time Varying Neural Networks
 + Contemporary Ethical Issues in Data Science/Neuroimaging